asnewman/StockAgg/README.md

 This is a AWS Lambda function that grabs NASDAQ, NYSE and AMEX stock data from nasdaq.com and inserts it into an ElasticSearch instance.

+Note: It seems like the NASDAQ is blocking calls from AWS so this currently only works locally.

 ## Running Locally

 1. Run ElasticSearch (tested on 7.5) and Kibana (for verifying data) running locally on their default ports.